player-03/echoes/README.md

 class Render extends echoes.System {
   var scene:DisplayObjectContainer;
-  // There are @a, @u and @r shortcuts for @added, @update and @removed metas;
+  // There are @:a, @:u and @:r shortcuts for @:added, @:update and @:removed metas;
-  // @added/@removed-functions are callbacks that are called when an entity is added/removed from the view;
+  // @:added/@:removed-functions are callbacks that are called when an entity is added/removed from the view;
-  @a function onEntityWithSpriteAndPositionAdded(spr:Sprite, pos:Position) {
+  @:a function onEntityWithSpriteAndPositionAdded(spr:Sprite, pos:Position) {
     scene.addChild(spr);
   }
   // Even if callback was triggered by destroying the entity,
-  // @removed-function will be called before this happens,
+  // @:removed-function will be called before this happens,
   // so access to the component will be still exists;
-  @r function onEntityWithSpriteAndPositionRemoved(spr:Sprite, pos:Position, e:Entity) {
+  @:r function onEntityWithSpriteAndPositionRemoved(spr:Sprite, pos:Position, e:Entity) {
     scene.removeChild(spr); // spr is still not a null trace('Oh My God!
 They removed ${ e.exists(Name) ? e.get(Name) : "Unknown Sprite" }!');
   }
-  @u inline function updateSpritePosition(spr:Sprite, pos:Position) {
+  @:u inline function updateSpritePosition(spr:Sprite, pos:Position) {
     spr.x = pos.x;
     spr.y = pos.y;
   }
-  @u inline function afterSpritePositionsUpdated() {
+  @:u inline function afterSpritePositionsUpdated() {
     // rendering, etc
   }
 }